Believe Me: Who was Dominic? ITV honours him in sombre end-of-credits tribute

 After raping dozens of women, police convicted him in 2009 for crimes including sexual assault and drugging with intent against 12 women between 2006 and 2008.
 Their cases were selected from a large number of suspected further victims.

 John Worboys would ‘pick up’ vulnerable young women after they’d been on a night out.
 He’d then claim he’d had a win at a casino or on the lottery, and pressure them into having a celebratory glass of Champagne.
-However, the alcohol was laced with drugs and rendered his victims unconscious.
+However, he had laced the alcohol with drugs, which rendered his victims unconscious.

 The drama focuses on the ordeal of Sarah (Aimée-Ffion Edwards) and Laila (Aasiya Shah), who reported sexual assaults by Worboys (Daniel Mays).
 It re-examines how the Metropolitan Police failed to thoroughly investigate their allegations, leading them to feel that they were just not believed.